content-island/astro-for-react-devs-workshop/01-real-project/08-experiencie-lab/README.md

 # 08 Experience Lab

-We’ve learned a lot… but we haven’t yet applied our knowledge to a real-world scenario.

-Time to get our hands dirty in this hands-on lab!
+We’ve learned a lot… Time to get our hands dirty in this hands-on lab!

 ## Lab Overview